 The North Dakota Department of Transportation (NDDOT) offers a fixed route for public transportation; transportation providers vary by county and/or city.
-NDDOT offers a free map by request at www.dot.nd.gov/dotnet2/submitinfo/SubmitInfo/Index?pageID=questions.
-You may also call their toll-free number at 1 (855) 637-6237 to request information.
+NDDOT offers a free map by request, by calling their toll-free number at 1 (855) 637-6237 or visit their website.